mweidner037/list-positions/README.md

 ```

 <a id="createdBunch"></a>
 **Multiple users** The most complicated scenarios involve multiple users and a single list order, e.g., a collaborative text editor.
 Any time a user creates a new Position by calling `list.insertAt`, `list.insert`, or `list.order.createPositions`, they might create a new bunch.
-The new bunch will be returned; you must distribute its BunchMeta before/together with the new Position.
+The created bunch will be returned; you must distribute its BunchMeta before/together with the new Position.
 For example:

 ```ts
 // When a user types "x" at index 7: